MicrosoftDocs/Viva/Briefing/be-settings.md

 2. In **Settings**, you can change the following, which take affect the next working day if you have any insights:

    * To change your subscription, set **Cortana Briefing** **On** to subscribe or **Off** to unsubscribe.
-   * In **When would you like to receive this email**, select a preferred time, and then select **Save**.
+   * In **When would you like to receive this email**, select a preferred time period, and then select **Save**.
 You'll receive your next Briefing within two hours of this new time.

    ![Briefing settings](./images/settings.png)